garrettgman/garrettgman.github.io/foundations.md

     + **Visualize data** - display data in a graph, which exposes patterns to the human visual system.
     + **Model data** - search for patterns with computer algorithms that can be automated, calibrated, and optimized.

-3. **Judge patterns** - calculate the probability that a pattern is due to coincidence, and not a natural law.
+3. **Judge patterns** - calculate the probability that a pattern is due to random chance, and not a natural law.
 You can view this step as measuring the strength of the evidence provided by an analysis.

-Data science requires a different way of thinking than other types of science because the evidence provided by a data set may be unreliable.
-A data scientist must be curious enough to explore their data thoroughly, exposing any patterns that are there, but a data scientist must also be skeptical enough to question every pattern that they find and to search for alternative explanations.

-Above all, a data scientist must have a high tolerance for uncertainty.
+This method involves a level of uncertainty.
 In many ways, data scientists are specialists in uncertainty.
-They do not work with proofs, like a mathematician, but with evidence that may or may not be reliable.
+They do not work with proofs, like a mathematician, but with evidence that comes with a certain probability that it might be wrong.

 Given this ambiguity, you may wonder why anyone would practice data science.
 There are some very good reasons.